 Need to buckle down and spend some time in the office?
 Wondering how long your day-to-day tasks take?
 While some of the tools we’ve already listed have time-tracking features, if you’re looking for a tool that does that and that alone, try Pomodoro Tracker, Tomato Timers, Toggl, or TomatoTimer.
 All of these apps are based on the Pomodoro Technique for productivity, and break down work into intervals with short breaks.
 Great for hunkering down, focusing, and getting higher-quality work done.
 Plus, they help you get an idea of how long each task takes, so you can better plan and schedule in the future.

 A lot of business owners hate the social media aspect of business management, but you’ve got to be where people are looking and engage with your customers and potential customers.
 That means you need to be regularly posting on the social media channels that make sense for your business.

 But figuring out what you’re going to post on social and making sure it gets scheduled and posted doesn’t have to be super time-consuming.
-Tools like Canva make it easy to create graphics and find photos for social posts, and Hootsuite and Buffer make scheduling, posting, and analyzing performance/engagement simple and fast.
+Tools like Canva, DesignWizard, and EDIT make it easy to create graphics and find photos for social posts.
+(Disclaimer: EDIT.org supplied us with free Premium licenses to try out their online graphics editor, but the decision to include it in this article was made independently by our team because it is a worthy choice.)
+Hootsuite and Buffer make scheduling, posting, and analyzing performance/engagement simple and fast.
 So if you’ve been overwhelmed trying to manage social media in-house, rest assured, there’s help.